Darkle/openapi-to-rescript-generator/README.md

 #### Dev:

+- Use [npm link](https://docs.npmjs.com/cli/v9/commands/npm-link) for trying out while developing
 - to publish a new version:
+  1. First check it installs ok by running `npm install . -g` from the project folder and test the command works globally
+     - If it works ok, run `npm uninstall openapi-to-rescript-generator -g` to uninstall.
-  1. update the version in `package.json`
+  1. bump the version in `package.json`
-  2. run `npm publish-dry-run` and check there are no wayward files listed.
+  1. run `npm publish-dry-run` and check there are no wayward files listed.
-  3. run `npm build-publish`
+  1. run `npm build-publish`